Candidates

 A visual representation of the environmental costs associated with AI hardware, focusing on energy efficiency and resource consumption.

 The production and disposal of AI hardware contribute significantly to environmental challenges, prompting calls for regulatory action.
-In 2020, the generation of global electronic waste reached 53.6 million metric tonnes, with only 17.4% being recycled.
+In 2020, global electronic waste generation reached 53.6 million metric tonnes, of which only 17.4% was recycled.
 As AI technologies advance, the environmental costs associated with their hardware become increasingly significant.

 The environmental impact of AI hardware comes from the energy used in manufacturing and disposal processes.
 The increasing energy demands and the environmental impact of AI technologies necessitate sustainable practices in the production and disposal of AI components.
 Addressing these environmental costs is crucial for the sustainable development of the AI industry.